 Soultzmatt Winery |

-We bought a case of lemon flavored and enjoyed every last drop.
-Also, this village sells wines and we decided to stop into a local vineyard to buy some wine.
-We were greeted by a very large St. Bernard who announced our arrival.
-We were then greeted by 2 generations of women who took us to the outside kitchen house where they cook the meals for the field crews every day.
+We bought a case of lemon-flavored water and enjoyed every last drop.
+The village also sells wine, so we decided to stop at a local vineyard to purchase some.
+Upon our arrival, we were greeted by a large St. Bernard, who announced our presence.
+We were then welcomed by two generations of women who took us to the outdoor kitchen where they prepare meals for the field crews every day.

 ![]() |